-Dissection of the sub-epidermal plane with lateral movement of the needle, rapid flows (>0.3 mL/min), rapid injection or high volumes may result in an increase in short-term episodes of bruising, swelling, redness, pain, or tenderness at the injection site.

-- 7. When the injection is completed, the treated site should be gently massaged so that it conforms to the contour of the surrounding tissues.
-If an overcorrection has occurred, massage the area firmly between your fingers, or against the underlying area to obtain optimal results. - 8.
+- 6. Dissection of the sub-epidermal plane with lateral movement of the needle, rapid flows (> 0.3 mL/min), rapid injection or high volumes may result in an increase in short-term episodes of bruising, swelling, redness, pain, or tenderness at the injection site. - 7.
+It is recommended to change needle for each new treatment site. - 8.
+When the injection is completed, the treated site should be gently massaged so that it conforms to the contour of the surrounding tissues.
+If an overcorrection has occurred, massage the area firmly between your fingers or against an underlying area to obtain optimal results. - 9.
 If so called "blanching" is observed, i.e., the overlying skin turns a whitish color, the injection should be stopped immediately and the area massaged until it returns to a normal color.
 Blanching may represent a vessel occlusion.
 If normal skin coloring does not return, do not continue with the injection.
-Treat in accordance with the American Society for Dermatologic Surgery guidelines, which include hyaluronidase injection1. - 9.
-If the wrinkle or lips need further treatment, the same procedure should be repeated until a satisfactory result is obtained.
-Additional treatment with Restylane may be necessary to achieve the desired correction.
+Treat in accordance with the American Society for Dermatologic Surgery guidelines, which include hyaluronidase injection1. - 10.
+If the wrinkles or lips need further treatment, the same procedure should be repeated until a satisfactory result is obtained.
+Additional treatment with Restylane-L may be necessary to achieve the desired correction. - 11.
+If the treated area is swollen directly after the injection, an ice pack can be applied on the site for a short period.
+Ice should be used with caution if the area is still numb from anesthetic to avoid thermal injury.

-- 10. If the treated area is swollen directly after the injection, an ice pack can be applied on the site for a short period.
-Ice should be used with caution if the area is still numb from anesthetic to avoid thermal injury. - 11.
-Patients may have mild to moderate injection site reactions, which typically resolve in less than 7 days in the nasolabial folds and less than 14 days in the lip.
+12. Patients may have mild to moderate injection site reactions, which typically resolve in less than 7 days in the nasolabial folds and less than 14 days in the lip.